-As practical advice, most lifters may benefit from adjusting their second attempts in response to competitive pressure, as removing pressure tends to reduce both attempted weight and success probability.
-In contrast, maintaining one's original plan in the third attempt-rather than reacting to pressure from rivals-may help preserve focus, though this strategy is not universally optimal across lifters.
+As practical advice, most lifters may benefit from adjusting their attempts in response to competitive pressure, as removing pressure tends to reduce both attempted and achieved expected weights.
+However, reacting to pressure from rivals is not universally optimal across lifters.
 More broadly, individuals in sequential high-stakes settings should account for their own sensitivity to competitive pressure, recognizing that for many, performance deteriorates in its absence.

-Figure 5: Counterfactual Expected Achieved Weight Minus Current Best Weight Notes: We use estimated coefficients in Table 5 and Columns (3) and (4) in Table 6.
+Figure 5: Counterfactual Expected Achieved Weight

+Notes: We use estimated coefficients in Table 5 and Columns (3) and (4) in Table 6.
 Positive values indicate better performance under no pressure than under actual competition pressure.